istio/istio.io/content/en/docs/tasks/security/authorization/authz-dry-run/index.md

     $ kubectl delete namespace foo
     {{< /text >}}

-1. Remove Prometheus and Zipkin if not needed.
+1. Remove Prometheus and Zipkin if no longer needed.